Table of Contents

-It is a period of increased religious devotion and deep spiritual reflection and contemplation; of self-restraint and self-control over physical appetites.
-A time during which we strive to guard ourselves against sin and sinful actions while increasing our performance of good deeds.
+- The month of Ramadhan is a period of increased religious devotion and deep spiritual reflection and contemplation; of self-restraint and self-control over physical appetites.
+It is a time during which we strive to guard ourselves against sin and sinful actions while increasing our performance of good deeds.
 An opportunity to reboot our lives and apply ourselves to consistency and timeliness in our prayers and reading of the Quran.

 Why do muslims fast?